miglash/sds_interview_project/README.md

 1. Sales data aggregated
 2. Holidays "detected as outliers" and imputed as median value of the same weekday
 3. No missing data --> no further imputation
+4. Data is split into non-overlapping forecast windows.
-4. Added mean and standard deviation of training sample as further features
+5. Added mean and standard deviation of training sample as further features
-5. Input time-length left as a free parameter: surprisingly short 10-14 days lead to best performance for model tested.
+6. Input time-length left as a free parameter: surprisingly short 10-14 days lead to best performance for model tested.

 ## Results
-Results from 3 models can be compared in [notebooks/results.ipynb](https://github.com/miglash/sds_interview_project/blob/main/notebooks/evaluation.ipynb)
+Time-based cross-validation results from 3 models can be compared in [notebooks/results.ipynb](https://github.com/miglash/sds_interview_project/blob/main/notebooks/evaluation.ipynb)

 1. Naive baseline - predict mean of inputs - 220% MAPE (Mean Absolute Percentage Error).
 This is a bit misleading since weekend/weekday sales vary dramatically.
 2. Linear baseline - 16% MAPE